juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 For cloud servers and object storage that belong to the same service account, as long as the account grants access to the relevant resources, there is no need to provide authentication information when creating a JuiceFS file system, and the cloud platform will automatically complete authentication.

-For cases where you want to access the object storage from outside the Google Cloud Platform, for example to create a JuiceFS file system on your local computer using Google Cloud Storage, you need to configure authentication information.
+For cases where you want to access the object storage from outside the Google Cloud Platform, for example, to create a JuiceFS file system on your local computer using Google Cloud Storage, you need to configure authentication information.
 Since Google Cloud Storage does not use `Access Key ID` and `Access Key Secret`, but rather the `JSON key file` of the service account to authenticate the identity.

 Please refer to "[Authentication as a service account](https://cloud.google.com/docs/authentication/production)" to create `JSON key file` for the service account and download it to the local computer, and define the path to the key file via the environment variable `GOOGLE_APPLICATION_ CREDENTIALS`, e.g.